abweiner18/portfolio/Brit_In.md

 At a recent get together, the 17-year old daughter of a friend told me that she doesn’t like musicals anymore.
 She spent the meal flexing her burgeoning socio-political consciousness muscles.
 Musicals are escapist, she revealed to me.

 The midterms, the shootings, the President… with the country seemingly on a slow burn into deeper social, economic, and political division, who isn’t a sucker for a good, escapist musical right now?
-So you can imagine my surprise when I discovered the answer to all of our country’s woes - a solution so obvious and so elegant – singing and dancing right in front of me on stage at the Boston Opera House!
+So you can imagine my surprise when I discovered the answer to all of our country’s woes, a solution so obvious and so elegant, singing and dancing right in front of me on stage at the Boston Opera House!

 I saw *Hamilton*, the megahit musical currently taking the country by storm on a 20-city national tour.
 Or rather, I should say, I saw King George.